 But if you think about it, if you come in and I’m 10 cars away—let me back up a little bit.

-A Dealer’s Volume Bonuses From Their Factory Can Impact When To Buy
+A Dealer’s Bonuses On Sales Can Impact When To Buy A Car

 Specifically, for us and that last day of the month and missing that 10 cars and the quota thing, it goes back to Chevy incentivizes the dealership in volume and they set a number ahead of time, it’s called a bogie.
 If you hit that bogie, you get X-amount of dollars back.
 That’s the simplest way to put it.